daliworks/thingplus-embedded/docs/gateway/mqttProtocol.md

    off        | off              | off

 ## Terms that topic and content contains:
+  * reportInterval: the interval that all gathered sensor data are sent regularily.
+It must be equal or greater than 1 minutes.
   * {service} : ```v``` for now.
 It is part of topic and reserved for future extension.
   * {region} : ```a``` for now.
 It is part of topic and reserved for future extension.
   * g: gateway. part of topic.